yclas/guides/docs/Translations-how-have-amultilingual-classfied.md

 -   You simply do a  [new installation](Yclas-self-hosted-installation-insatallation.md) in a new folder within your website, follow the screenshot below to see how to do it using Softaculous.
 ![](https://raw.githubusercontent.com/yclas/guides/master/images/multilingual.png)

+  *This guide is applicable only for Yclas Self-hosted!*

 Hope that these suggestions helped you.

 Regards from Chema and Yclas team